Dreams of the Deep

 Fen was carrying conduit.

-He walked through the corridor toward the dock.
+He moved through the corridor toward the dock.
 The station’s sounds behind him: welding, tools, voices, the atmospheric system’s diminished hum.
 The sounds of eighty-two people fixing what was broken.
 Same materials.
 Same hands.
 Same approach that had built the station and maintained the station and almost killed the station and was now rebuilding the station, because it was their approach and there wasn’t another one and they hadn’t asked for one.

 He reached the Paran.
 Caro was in the pilot’s seat, running pre-flight diagnostics.
 He always ran them a day early.
 The habit was the habit and the habit was how ships kept flying.

-“Tomorrow,” Lev said.
+“Soon,” Lev said.

 Through the dock viewport, the station’s forward section.
 The dark compartments, the frosted surface, the displaced module still off true with Breck’s new reinforcements bright against the older construction.
 Behind it, inside the rock, the sounds of work conducted through the dock structure into the ship’s hull.
 Welding.
 Voices.
 The station doing what stations did, which was holding people alive inside rock and metal and atmosphere while the vacuum waited on the other side of every wall, patient and permanent, not going anywhere.